YoeriNijs/vienna/README.md

 - VInit does not work without callback yet
 - Running tests with vComponentFactory may cause Jest open handles issue.
 As a workaround, you can enable fake timers in the Jest config or explicitly disable real timers in your tests (do not forget to re-enable them!).
-- VCheck is always executed internally when the dom is being built, while some values may not be set yet;
-- In some cases the template ref can be undefined.
-The renderer should not throw an error.

 # Literature